Someone to Run With: Assaf

 Assaf is a 16-years-old boy from Jerusalem, working during the summer vacation in City Hall as his parents are abroad.
 Assaf is requested to locate the owners of a lost dog without a license.
-During his search Assaf comes to learn about Tamar and her life, the owner of the dog named Dinka.
-During his search a connection to Tamar has been made.
+During his search Assaf comes to learn about Tamar and her life, the owner of the dog named Dinka, and the two form a connection.

-In his search for her, Assaf is lead to Lifta, where he finds two drug-addicted teenagers, that tell him Tamar is looking for a guy, guitar-player named Shai, and Assaf believes, to his dismay, this is her boyfriend.
-Later, Assaf discovers Tamar had encountered the Mafia, involved in drugs and crime, and debates whether to continue and look for her.
-While she is a stranger to him, finding her journals gives him a window to her innermost secrets, and he feels like he had known her their entire life.
+In his search for her, Assaf is lead to Lifta, where he finds two drug-addicted teenagers that tell him Tamar is looking for a guitarist named Shai, and Assaf believes, to his dismay, this is her boyfriend.
+Later, Assaf discovers Tamar had encountered the Mafia, involved in drugs and crime, and debates whether to continue to look for her.
+While she is a stranger to him, finding her journals gives him a window to her innermost secrets, and he feels like he had known her for his entire life.

 Through his search, Assaf comes across Leah's restaurant.
 Leah recognizes Dinka, and trusts Assaf enough to drive him to Tamar's hiding place, a cave in the Jerusalem mountains.
 There, finally united, Assaf volunteers to help Tamar on her mission, withdrawing Shai, who is revealed to be her brother, from heroin.